PrincetonUniversity/removing_tedium/09_final_thoughts/README.md

 + Suppress Duo by using either a VPN or the multiplexing approach.

-+ Use SSH keys to login without entering your password.
++ Use SSH keys to log in without entering your password.

 + Use aliases and shell functions to save time.
 Be conscious of the commands you are running and create new aliases and shell functions when appropriate.